AN INTRODUCTION TO

-The Midland Railway Study Centre is a collaboration of three organisations:-
+The Midland Railway Study Centre began as a collaboration of three organisations:-

 A great deal of the collection consists of three dimensional objects.
-These range from cast iron signs, through signaling material (nameboards, box diagrams, signal arms and even a signalbox stove!) to silverware and crockery from hotels, dining cars, and steamships.
+These range from cast iron signs, through signalling material (nameboards, box diagrams, signal arms and even a coach door!) to silverware and crockery from hotels, dining cars, and steamships.
 Regrettably, lack of display space means that this part of the collection is not ordinarily on show to the public.
-However, items can be made available for viewing by special arrangement.
+However, items can be made available for viewing by arrangement.

 Interesting though the hardware undoubtedly is, the strength of the Study Centre is its paper records and, most importantly, how the two link together.
 The Study Centre boasts a wide range of timetables (both public and working), notices, memos & circulars, tickets, maps, plans, drawings....
 There are many ledgers in the collections, reflecting the diversity of the Company’s record-keeping needs, and often remaining in use from the late 19th Century into the British Railways period!
 Altogether the document collection is a veritable treasure trove of primary material relating to the history of the Midland Railway, its constituents, and its joint lines.